kalvarez90/myportfolio/README.md

-# README #
+# My Portfolio #

-### What is this repository for? ###

-This repository was intended for the Bootstrap4 course in Coursera.
-This project is linked with the Honor certification of the Bootstrap course
+This repository was intended to create a small portfolio of past projects and current experience.